abdallahade1/Fix_My_Code_Challenge/README.md

-#Fixing prior codes is so beautiful:slightly_smiling_face:
+# Fixing prior codes is so beautiful :slightly_smiling_face: